It’s Pure & Crafted SA Festival 2017 this weekend. Let’s revisit 2016…

 There were three music stages: Main Stage (big acts), Forest Stage (club vibes) and the Munich Beer Stage (covers and old people).
 We popped in at all three and there was something for everyone.
 Although there were big acts including Prime Circle and The Parlotones, we didn’t really enjoy the main stage entertainment much.
 I enjoyed the Bad Peter performance at the Main Stage on day 1 and the Forest Stage was such fun come night-time – what a party.
 On day 2, Mi Casa took the cake!

 There wasn’t much to see at the exhibitor tents.
-The BMW Vintage Museum, though small, was super cool.
-Motorcycles were absolute beauties.
+The BMW Vintage Museum, although small, it was super cool – the motorcycles were absolute beauties.
 The stunt section was a let-down – nothing amazing.
 If you did want to learn how to ride, there was that too.

 What I liked about the vibe at this festival was that it was quite chilled.
 It wasn’t too packed or rowdy.

 WHAT TO EXPECT THIS YEAR

 This year they’ve cut it down to a one-day festival – understandable since day 2 was quieter than day 1.
 There are two international acts and 18 South African acts (about the same as last year if I’m not mistaken).
 They have, however, cut down on the number of stages, opting for only two stages: The Four Cylinder stage and the Vintage stage.
 Most of the line-up is made up of house, dance and electronic acts – also understandable since the Forest Stage was the more popular stage last year.